 Clinical Residency Training Program

 The University of Melbourne is pleased to offer clinical residency training programs for qualified veterinarians wishing to pursue advanced training.
 Residents will be immersed in their respective specialty area and allied disciplines in a three-year program that comprises clinical work and may include two part-time Masters’ degrees.
 If the residency is part of an approved Fellowship training program with the Australian and New Zealand College of Veterinary Scientists (ANZCVS), or relevant American or European Colleges, residents will be eligible to submit credentials to sit certifying examinations with the appropriate Specialty College at the end of the 3-year program.
-Residency Programs for 2019 will begin on 14 January 2019 and end 28 January 2022.

 The University of Melbourne’s residency training program provides a unique skill set that enables our graduates to pursue clinical and/or research activities to a very high level.
 Our residents have been extremely successful in attaining Fellow or Diplomate status.